 The activities within the Community Centre are gradually returning to pre-pandemic levels although some groups such as the Bridge Club have been unable to restart due to the fall in membership over the intervening two years.
-However, we now have three offices let in the schoolhouse building which more than covers for the loss of the Doctors surgery but we have not yet had any interest in the Drop-in Centre since the After School Club ceased operation
+We now have three offices let in the schoolhouse building which more than covers for the loss of the Doctors surgery and we have now let the Drop-in Centre for the temporary use by a local business.

-Major progress has been made on moving the centre to a carbon neutral status with the support of grants from the CARES Net Zero Scotland (£20,725) and the Gargunnock Windfarm Fund (£5,181) and resources from the Community Centre sinking fund.
+We have completed the Centre's move to carbon neutral status at a total cost of £34,185 with the support of grants from the CARES Net Zero Scotland (£24,068) and the Gargunnock Windfarm Fund (£9,617) and resources from the Community Centre sinking fund.
 The work involved and status:

 - Upgrade of Heating Controller complete

 - Pressurising Heating System complete

 - Improving Hot Water System complete

 - Top-up Insulation in roof complete

-- LED Lighting Contract Let and work carried out November 2022
+- LED Lighting complete

-- Full Planning Permission Required Application Approved

-- PV Solar Panels & Battery Contract Let installation scheduled for 16th Jan 2023
+- PV Solar Panels & Battery complete